 A cat harness is a great way to keep your cat safe from bolting and keep them under your control.
 While it may take your feline friend a few tries to get used to it, walking with a harness is an ideal form of both mental and physical stimulation and a great bonding exercise for you and your kitty.

 There are a ton of different cat harnesses on the market, and it can be confusing to find the right one.
-We looked at 10 different models and put together this list of in-depth reviews to help you find the best harness to safely secure your feline friend.
+We looked at 11 different models and put together this list of in-depth reviews to help you find the best harness to safely secure your feline friend, and discuss the 4 main types of cat harnesses in our buyer’s guide.

 |Premium Choice||Red Dingo Classic Cat Harness||